rambip/leptos-by-example/README.md

 [the website](https://rambip.github.io/leptos-by-example)

 # Goal
-The goal of this project is you teach [leptos](leptos.dev) to the most novice (yet motivated) programmer.
+The goal of this project is to teach [leptos](leptos.dev) to the most novice (yet motivated) programmer.

 The examples proposed here are:
 - easily navigable: just search a keyword with the seach bar